1950 Atlantic hurricane season: Tropical Storm Twelve

 A tropical storm was present in the east-central Atlantic on October 17.
 It moved northwestward at first before turning to the northeast on October 19, when it was already a small, compact tropical cyclone.
 The storm steadily intensified as it tracked toward the Azores, and it reached a peak intensity of 70 mph on October 21.
 Maintaining its peak strength for 30 hours, the storm began a steady weakening trend before crossing through the southern Azores.
 It turned to the southeast, weakening to tropical depression status on October 24.
 Subsequently, the system turned to the south and quickly dissipated.
-This tropical storm was not included in the Monthly Weather Review's summary of the 1950 hurricane season, and it was added to the Atlantic hurricane database in 1959.
+This tropical storm was not included in the Monthly Weather Review's summary of the 1950 hurricane season, but was added to the Atlantic hurricane database in 1959.

 Hurricane Love

 In the wake of Hurricane King moving northward through Florida, an area of low pressure developed into a tropical cyclone on October 18 south of Louisiana.
 This storm was given the name Love and quickly strengthened, reaching hurricane status shortly thereafter.
 The storm initially moved westward across the Gulf of Mexico, but soon swung southward into the central portion of the Gulf on October 19.
 Hurricane Love's maximum sustained winds are believed to have reached their peak intensity early on October 20.
 Throughout the hurricane's track, dry air infringed on the western side of the tropical cyclone's circulation, which produced unfavorable conditions for additional tropical cyclogenesis.
 On October 20, the storm began curving northeastward towards the coast of western Florida; however, the dry air completely circled Love's center of circulation, drastically weakening the cyclone in the process.
 On October 21, Love weakened to a tropical storm, and it struck the Big Bend region of Florida, north of Cedar Key.
 At the time, its winds were only of moderate gale force, and the storm degenerated into a trough of low pressure shortly thereafter.
 This combined with an approaching cold front to produce a powerful extratropical storm.

 Certain areas began preparing for the storm along Florida's west coast.
 Hospitals set up emergency facilities in case of power failure, and some coastal residents left their homes.
 Initially, the storm was forecast to strike the Tampa area, but missed to the north as it weakened.
 It reportedly left little damage in the sparsely populated land where it made landfall.